When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 TimerNone β€” runs continuously

-"We tested 15 tinnitus apps over 15 days.
-Every single one stopped playing during phone calls.
-This one was built to never stop."
+Every other app we tested stopped playing during phone calls.
+This one was built to never stop.

 Background play during calls, meetings, and multitasking is free.
 No signup, no trial, no subscription required.

-Airplane window view β€” tinnitus travel relief app works offline
+Airplane window β€” tinnitus relief while travelling, works offline

 ✈️ Flights, Trains & Commuting